Maldives: Geography

-The Maldives consists of 1,192 coral islands grouped in a double chain of 26 atolls, that stretch along a length of 871 km north to south, 130 km east to west, spread over roughly 90000 km², of which only 298 km2 is dry land, making this one of the world's most dispersed countries.
+Maldives consists of 1,192 coral islands grouped in a double chain of 26 atolls, that stretch along a length of 871 km north to south, 130 km east to west, spread over roughly 90000 km², of which only 298 km2 is dry land, making this one of the world's most dispersed countries.
 It lies between latitudes 1°S and 8°N, and longitudes 72° and 74°E. The atolls are composed of live coral reefs and sand bars, situated atop a submarine ridge 960 km long that rises abruptly from the depths of the Indian Ocean and runs north to south.

-Only near the southern end of this natural coral barricade do two open passages permit safe ship navigation from one side of the Indian Ocean to the other through the territorial waters of the Maldives.
+Only near the southern end of this natural coral barricade do two open passages permit safe ship navigation from one side of the Indian Ocean to the other through the territorial waters of Maldives.
 For administrative purposes, the Maldivian government organised these atolls into 21 administrative divisions.
-The largest island of the Maldives is that of Gan, which belongs to Laamu Atoll or Hahdhummathi Maldives.
-In Addu Atoll, the westernmost islands are connected by roads over the reef (collectively called Link Road) and the total length of the road is 14 km.
+The largest island of Maldives is that of Gan, which belongs to Laamu Atoll or Hahdhummathi Maldives.
+In Addu Atoll, the westernmost islands are connected by roads over the reef (collectively called Link Road), and the total length of the road is 14 km.

-The Maldives is the lowest country in the world, with maximum and average natural ground levels of only 2.4 m and 1.5 m above sea level, respectively.
+Maldives is the lowest country in the world, with maximum and average natural ground levels of only 2.4 m and 1.5 m above sea level, respectively.
 In areas where construction exists, however, this has been increased to several metres.
 More than 80 per cent of the country's land is composed of coral islands which rise less than one metre above sea level.
-As a result, the Maldives are at high risk of being submerged due to rising sea levels.
-The Intergovernmental Panel on Climate Change has warned that, at current rates, sea-level rise would be high enough to make the Maldives uninhabitable by 2100.
+As a result, Maldives are in danger of being submerged due to rising sea levels.
+The Intergovernmental Panel on Climate Change has warned that, at current rates, sea-level rise would be high enough to make Maldives uninhabitable by 2100.